-China Ocean Philanthropy Forum
+China Ocean NGO Forum

 Along with a fast growth of economy in China, the Chinese philanthropies have been significantly developed over the past years.
 However, within over 30 billion CNY per year of philanthropic investment, very little was spent on ocean.
 Meanwhile, it is heartbreaking to watch the coastal pollution and habitat loss being aggravated rapidly.
 This not only threatens the marine ecosystem, but also severely impedes the development of a harmony China and the world.

 Chinese young NGOs have gradually turned their eyes to ocean.
 But most of them are struggling with the shortness in marine knowledge and organizational capacity.
 Most of staff currently working in ocean-related NGOs in China do not have any trainings or educational background in marine sciences.
 In addition, very little funding is available for ocean conservation in China.

 To enhance the communication among ocean related NGOs in China, and to raise public attention on ocean sustainability issues, the first China Ocean NGO Forum (used known as China Ocean Philanthropy Forum, thereafter ‘the Forum’) was initiated by China Blue Sustainability Institute (shortened as ‘China Blue’) and Shanghai Rendu Ocean NGO Development Center (shortened as ‘Rendu’).
 The idea was proposed in August 2015, warmly received by many grassroot NGOs in Hainan.
 The Forum is the first platform in the country that connects NGOs with government, research institute and industry on ocean issues.
 We hope the Forum will enhance public awareness of ocean sustainability, and encourage multi-stakeholder collaboration to achieve sustainable development of ocean in China.